Ritikgit789/BreastCancer/README.md

 # BreastCancer

+Problem Statement:
-This project focuses on predicting breast cancer diagnoses using advanced machine learning techniques.
+This project focuses on predicting breast cancer diagnoses (malignant or benign) using advanced machine learning techniques.
 It leverages a dataset (Breast_Cancer.csv) containing patient diagnostic information and evaluates the performance of eight machine learning models for research purposes.

 --- Key Highlights ----
 Machine Learning Models Used: